Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 ## Power wiring

-Supply between 12V and 48V to the 2-way barrier strip power connector on the board, observing the correct polarity.
+Supply between 12V and 48V to the V_IN 2-way barrier strip power connector on the board, observing the correct polarity.

 > If you use a relay to control VIN power to the board, ie the power supply is already switched on, and a relay is used to turn on power to the board, you should use an inrush current limiter wired in series with VIN.
 See the [section on Inrush current here](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Power_choosing#inrush-current){target=_blank}.
 >
 > OUT ports on the mainboard should NOT be used to switch power to expansion or tool boards directly.
 See the note at the end of the 'inrush current' section at the link above.
+{.is-info}

+### Auxilary Voltage Input
+In some cases it is desirable to provide an seperate voltage input to the board that remains on when V_IN is removed.
+This can be the case for setups when a out of band safety circuit needs to cut the motor power immediately (i.e. an E-Stop).
+In those cases it may be desirable to maintian the logic circuitry running on the 1HCL and continue to read the encoder so that position tracking can be maintained.
+To do this provide 12V or greater to the V_AUX input.

+> Note this is available on v2.0 boards only.
+On earlier boards with as labelled "V_BRAKE" and deisgned to provide an alternative voltage to the output ports bredominatly for 24V brakes. see the section on Motor Brake Voltage below.
 {.is-info}

 ## Motor Brake Voltage